binji2000/Angular2Training/src/js/app/day4/readme.txt

 covers the following topics:

-- how to pass information from parent component to child component
+promises:
+- Rest service

+injection:
+- javascript for dependency injection

+treeloop:
+- a complete app to retrieve data from Rest service
-- how to pass information from child component to parent component through event emitter
+- child component